 This report contains detailed trending data for key industry indicators most helpful in understanding the changing health of the U.S. snack food industry, as provided by data from Circana, Milling & Baking News, USDA and more.
 The complete report is only available to SNAC members.

-SNACshot Survey
+SNACshot Member Survey

 A confidential online survey among SNAC International members is conducted quarterly, reflecting global and U.S. industry outlook, company outlook, and top business challenges.
 The full results of this survey are only available to SNAC members.